savyrosea/Data_Science_Portfolio/README.md

 ![](/images/EarHustle.PNG)

 # [Project 3: COVID-19 Violations in Nashville](https://github.com/savyrosea/COVID19_Violations_Nashville)
-- Examined when and where Covid-19 Violations are occuring in Nashville
+- Examined when and where Covid-19 violations are occuring in Nashville
 - Mapped coordinates and tags to addresses and businesses using Geocodio and FuzzyWuzzy
 - Examined connections between the reported COVID violations and subsequent COVID clusters
 - Explored the types of businesses that have been reported as well as how business behavor has changed after an outbreak